-"There is a growing need to reverse the trends of air and water quality degradation, as well as species loss, throughout the D.C. area."
+"There is a growing need to reverse the trends of air and water quality degradation, as well as species loss, throughout expanding urban areas."

 Urban Ecosystem Restorations, Inc.

-Urban Ecosystem Restorations is a 501(c)(3) nonprofit urban land trust (or conservancy) created to work with landowners and communities across the Washington, D.C. area to preserve or develop value-enhancing green spaces that serve integrated ecosystem functions — spaces we call Eco-Functioning Spaces® — and then to protect these spaces, and functions, over time.
+Urban Ecosystem Restorations is a 501(c)(3) nonprofit urban land trust (or conservancy) created to work with landowners and communities to preserve or develop value-enhancing green spaces that serve integrated ecosystem functions — spaces we call Eco-Functioning Spaces® — and then to protect these spaces, and functions, over time.

 UER believes in the fundamental importance of developing Eco-Functioning Spaces (EFS) within real-estate developments and allowing them to flourish over time.

-There is a growing need to reverse the trends of air and water quality degradation, as well as species loss, throughout the D.C. area.
-The region’s ecosystems continue to deteriorate as natural areas continue to be converted to buildings and hardscapes.
+There is a growing need to reverse the trends of air and water quality degradation, as well as species loss, in growing urban regions.
+In these areas, ecosystems continue to deteriorate as natural areas continue to be converted to buildings and hardscapes.

 The magnitude of the problem requires a coordinated, private sector response beyond what the public sector alone can accomplish.
 UER believes that land conversion processes must become bi-directional, and under-utilized hardscapes and open spaces must be returned to natural function in order to restore the many and varied ecosystem services that nature once provided at no cost to our region.